Mobinexbiz/plugin-salesforce-android/README.md

 #### SMFSFRestDelegate Object

 Events are handled with this class methods.
-You can create as ;
+You can create as:

 ````Javascript
 var reqDelegate = new SMFSFRestDelegate();
 ````

-#### SMFSFRestDelegate onSuccess Event
+#### SMFSFRestDelegate onSuccess event

 This event is triggered after a successful request ;